Jegge/OldMoofKit/README.md

 ### Waking the bike

 Sometimes the bike may not immediately react to configuration changes, because it's smart module is sleeping.
 To make sure that your command gets executed even after the bike went to sleep, you can wake it up again.
+When ``wakeup`` returns, the command has been sent to the bike.
+It may still be on ``.standby`` at this moment.
+To be sure that the bike is awake, consider listening the the ``moduleStatePublisher``.

 ```swift
 try await bike.wakeup()